-8 Massive Moments Hashtag Activism Really, Really Worked
+8 Massive Moments When Hashtag Activism Really Worked

-Today, the hashtag turns 10.
-Let’s look back on how it’s changed the world for the better.
+Let’s look back on how hashtags have changed the world for the better.

 But who knew that this symbol, so small and unprepossessing, would help change the world?